 In 2023, KU Kintaiba Educator Tash Mackle was the recipient of the 'Making the KU Difference for Communities' Award.

 The Making the KU Difference Awards were introduced a number of years ago, as a way of acknowledging KU staff who have worked above and beyond their normal duties to make a significant contribution to KU.

 Each KU centre is unique.
 The best outcomes for children are created within relationships and interactions between children and staff, and children and their families, not within four walls.
 We work hard to create beautiful, interesting, homelike learning environments for children – whatever our setting.

 KU Kintaiba is located on the grounds of the University of Newcastle.
 It is architecturally designed and is quite unique in its appearance.
 It was originally opened in 1977 with viewing areas above all play rooms so that the centre could work in conjunction with the early childhood department.
 The centre's unusual building shape adds to its unique feel and atmosphere.
 The external walls are windows, which captures the natural light and allows the natural bush setting to be viewed from all rooms.
 It is a very attractive and relaxing setting for learning.

 Our playground is designed to allow children to explore nature and discover the natural environment.
 We want children to be able to dig in the mud, climb trees, discover and learn about insects and enjoy connecting with nature.
 The many activities we offer enable children to immerse themselves in the natural elements of their surroundings and feel inspired to create, imagine and play.

 Our Reconciliation Action Plan

 KU was proud to launch its inaugural Innovate Reconciliation Action Plan (RAP) in 2016.
-At KU Kintaiba, we began our journey to develop our centre’s RAP in 2018 and we are proud to launch it now.
-Please view it here.
+At KU Kintaiba, we began our journey to develop our centre’s RAP in 2018 and are proud to present it here.